segmentio/segment-docs/src/connections/destinations/catalog/mailmodo/index.md

 });
 ```

-Every time you call identify with an email address included, Mailmodo:
+Every time you make an identify call with an email address included:
 1. Verifies that the email exists.
 2. If the email doesn’t exist, Mailmodo adds the user as a Contact to the Mailmodo database and matches user properties with the Segment `traits` sent in identify call payload.
 3. If the email exists, Mailmodo updates the user properties for the Contact against the Segment `traits` sent in identify call payload.